*Updated February 2017*

 Best steak restaurants in Palermo

-Don Julio’s, Guatemala 4691 (near Guatemala and Gurruchaga) in Palermo Soho
+Don Julio Parrilla – Guatemala 4691 (near Guatemala and Gurruchaga) in Palermo Soho

 A classy neighborhood parrilla with formal waiters and a well known reputation as an excellent steakhouse.
-Olive oil and wine lists, this has been my go to parrilla recommendation for first time Buenos Aires visitors.
+High quality olive oil and an excellent wine lists, this has been my go-to parrilla recommendation for first time Buenos Aires visitors.
 Don’t be afraid to sign your wine bottle to add to the ever growing collection that lines the walls (you may have to convince them you are famous).
+They are known for their entraña (skirt steak).

 Best steak houses in Puerto Madero and Centro

-Cabana de las Lilas, Avenida Alicia Moreau de Justo 516 (Avenida Alicia Moreau de Justo and Corrientes) in Puerto Madero
+Le Grill – Alicia Moreau de Justo 876 (Avenida Alicia Moreau de Justo and Corrientes) in Puerto Madero

-Sigue la Vaca, Alicia Moreau de Justo 1714 (Alicia Moreau de Justo and Humberto Primo) in Puerto Madero
+Siga la Vaca – Alicia Moreau de Justo 1714 (Alicia Moreau de Justo and Humberto Primo) in Puerto Madero

 All you can eat buffet.
 Need I say more?
 You will not see filet mignon or sirloin, but you will certainly see short ribs, sausages, roast pork, black pudding, skirt steak, flank steak, crisp small intestines…

-One of the few places in Buenos Aires that still has the asado a la cruz (see picture above of what the asado a la cruz is and as a bonus, me looking like an idiot because my Argentinean mother-in-law thought it was cute that I was excited about eating this style of cooking and forced me to take a picture before sitting down).
+One of the few places in Buenos Aires that still has the asado a la cruz (see picture above of what the asado a la cruz is).
 Located in a heavily trafficked area one might suspect this steak serving restaurant to be nothing but a hoax.
 On the contrary, this is one of the top dogs in the land of the parrilla.
 If you want a taste of goat or pig a la cruz this is the spot.